ansible-collections/ibm_zos_core/_sources/modules.rst.txt

 Modules
 =======

-Modules can be used from the command line or in a playbook task.
-Ansible executes each module, usually on the remote target node, and collects return values.
+The IBM z/OS core collection contains modules that can be used in a playbook to automate tasks on z/OS.
+Ansible executes each module on the target node and returns the result back to the controller.
 While different modules perform different tasks, their interfaces and responses follow similar patterns.

 Module reference
 ----------------

-Reference material for each module contains documentation on what parameters certain modules accept and what values they expect those parameters to be.
+Reference material for each module contains documentation on the accepted parameters and their expected values.

 .. toctree::